okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 **What you need**

-* a built and tested OIN integration that's ready for Okta verification
+* A built and tested OIN integration that's ready for Okta verification

 ---